iwyg/filemanager/README.md

 ### Uploads

-You can add or remove a upload section for each directory within your selected root directory (given you configuration allows file uploads).
+You can add or remove a upload section for each directory within your selected rootdirectory (given your configuration allows fileuploads).

 Uploaded files will show up in the filebrowser as soon as they are validated.